Arkanosis/socksfinder/README.md

 ### Building an index from the last dump of the French Wikipedia

+Building an index can take quite a while and eat a significant amount of memory (depending on the size of the dump).
+For the French Wikipedia, it takes about one hour with a fast internet access, and consumes about 500 MiB of RAM.

 ```sh
 curl -s "https://dumps.wikimedia.org/frwiki/latest/frwiki-latest-stub-meta-history.xml.gz" |
     gunzip |
     socksfinder build frwiki-latest.idx
 ```

+This only needs to be done once, though, and the resulting index can be redistributed to other users who don't have a fast enough internet access or a powerful enough computer.

 ### Searching for pages modified by at least two editors from a list